 At this point, most Melanated people in this country understand the true meaning of Thanksgiving.
 Our platform is based on parenting and being equipped with accurate information that you can present to your children.

-Although the history books tell a story of pilgrims and Indians feasting together in celebration upon the Mayflowers arrival at Plymouth Rock on December 11th, 1620 which we all know was more like a massacre than a feast.
-Today, I am going to tell you a different story about the start of Thanksgiving.
+Although the history books we‘ve read tell a story of pilgrims and Indians feasting together in celebration upon the Mayflowers arrival at Plymouth Rock on December 11th, 1620, we know now that this was more like a massacre than a feast.
+It‘s critical that we take a close look at history to determine the true meaning of Thanksgiving and how it started.
 In 711 A.D. the Moors (African people) invaded the Iberian Peninsula and took over Spain and ruled for 800 years.

-On November 25th (That’s why Thanksgiving is the last Thursday of the month) they surrendered and signed the treaty of Granada.
-The devouring of a turkey on Thanksgiving day is symbolic for the defeat of the Turkish Moors, who they would mockingly call “Turkeys”.
-So enjoy this day with your family, eat a great meal, have some good conversations, but never forget what your ancestors went through to make this day possible.
+On November 25th (that’s why Thanksgiving is the last Thursday of the month) they surrendered and signed the treaty of Granada.
+The devouring of a turkey on Thanksgiving Day is symbolic for the defeat of the Turkish Moors, who they would mockingly call “Turkeys.“ So, enjoy this day with your family, eat a great meal, engage in some lively conversations, but never forget what your ancestors went through to make this day possible.